Useful information for incoming exchange students

 Visit our guidance on typical living costs to help budget for your exchange.

-We advise all international applicants to budget for additional expenses such as overseas travel.
+We also advise all international applicants to budget for additional expenses such as overseas travel.
 This is particularly useful for getting home in an emergency.

 Visa & immigration matters

-RCM exchanges are normally shorter than 6 months, and students can therefore come to the UK as a Standard Visitor.
-Students who are nationals of the majority of the countries where our partner institutions are located (e.g. EU/EEA countries, USA, Japan) do not need to apply for a Standard Visitor visa before travel and will be granted entry to the UK on arrival.
-You can check whether you need a visa here.
+Students who are nationals of the majority of the countries where our partner institutions are located (e.g. EU/EEA countries, USA, Japan, Australia) do not need to apply for a Standard Visitor visa before travel, but must apply for an Electronic Travel Authorisation (ETA) for the UK before travelling.

 Our International team are available to provide advice and support regarding visa and immigration matters.